Skip to main content

 In the immediate vicinity of Kurfürstendamm at the western end of the boulevard are the KaDeWe department stores', the Kaiser Wilhelm Memorial Church and Breitscheidplatz with the Europacenter.
 Close to Kurfürstendamm you will also find Zoo Berlin and the Theatre of the West.
 About two and a half kilometres to the west is the Schaubühne Berlin directly on Kurfürstendamm.

-After reunification, the evenings on Kurfürstendamm and in City West became quieter as nightlife shifted to the districts in the east, where the new clubs opened.
+After reunification, the evenings became quieter on Kurfürstendamm and in City West as nightlife shifted to the districts in the east, where the new clubs opened.
 Many of the long-established cafés and restaurants closed.
 Of the more than 20 cinemas that once existed, two still remain today: the Cinema Paris in the Centre Français and the Astor Filmlounge.

 Guided tours through the City West